Ketel Marte Player Props: Diamondbacks vs. Twins

-Ketel Marte -- with an on-base percentage of .293 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the hill, on August 5 at 7:10 PM ET.
+On Sunday, Ketel Marte (.250 on-base percentage in past 10 games, 111 points below season-long percentage) and the Arizona Diamondbacks face the Minnesota Twins, whose starting pitcher will be Dallas Keuchel.
+First pitch is at 2:10 PM ET.

 Ketel Marte Game Info & Props vs. the Twins